tigera/docs/calico-enterprise/compliance/encrypt-cluster-pod-traffic.mdx

 kubectl patch felixconfiguration default --type='merge' -p '{"spec": {"wireguardHostEncryptionEnabled": true}}'
 ```

 > **Warning**: `wireguardHostEncryptionEnabled` is an experimental flag that extends WireGuard encryption to host-network IP addresses.
 It is currently only supported on managed clusters deployed on EKS and AKS, where WireGuard *cannot* be enabled on the cluster's control-plane node.
-Enabling this flag while WireGuard is enabled on the control-plane node can lead to a broken cluster, and neworking deadlock.
+Enabling this flag while WireGuard is enabled on the control-plane node can lead to a broken cluster and networking deadlock.
-{: .alert .alert-warning}
+{: .alert .alert-danger}

 %>
 <label:AKS>